• Skip to primary navigation

 Szechuan beef in a skillet.

-1. Remove skillet from heat, top with toasted sesame seeds and serve.
+1. Remove skillet from heat, top with toasted sesame seeds and serve with steamed rice.

 Szechuan Beef over rice on a platter with a spoon in it.